 SVSU's campus is modern, compact and state-of-the-art.
 The new Health & Human Services building constructed in 2010 provides a dozen high-tech classrooms and laboratories for students in disciplines such as nursing, occupational therapy, exercise science, athletic training and social work.
 More than 70 percent of the SVSU campus has been constructed in the last 15 years.
 Parking is ample and free.
 SVSU's residential facilities have been voted "Michigan's Best Residential Life" by Michigan Organization of Residence Halls Association (MORHA).

-SVSU has over 10,000 students, including more than 400 international students from 39 countries.
+SVSU has almost 10,000 students, including more than 900 international students from nearly 50 countries.
 You can expect caring faculty, small classes, and a rich campus culture with concerts, guest lectures, theatre performances, and myriad athletic programs.